Saravana-Kumar07/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/Ex2.md

-# EX 2 Data Manipulation Language (DML) Commands and built in functions in SQL
+# <p align="center"> EX 2 Data Manipulation Language (DML) Commands and built in functions in SQL
 ## AIM:
-To create a manager database and execute DML queries using SQL.
+To create a manager database and execute DML queries using SQL. </p>

 ## DML(Data Manipulation Language)